Waffles1811/myFrogGame/ReadMe.md

 for me to have fun developing and maybe learn a thing or two!

-Current character drawn (shabbily) by me, will probably redo it in the future kinda based of this sprite pack: https://pop-shop-packs.itch.io/frogs-pixel-asset-pack which is made by pop shop(?): https://pop-shop-packs.itch.io/
+Current character drawn (shabbily) by me, will probably redo it in the future.\
+I kinda based it of this sprite pack: https://pop-shop-packs.itch.io/frogs-pixel-asset-pack \
+which is made by pop shop(?): https://pop-shop-packs.itch.io/ \

 ## todo: